JoseOrtigosaFerris/JoseOrtigosaFerris.github.io/_pages/portfolio.md

 ---
-title: "portfolio"
+title: "Portfolio"
 permalink: /Portfolio/
 header:
-  image: "/images/avatar2.jpg"
+  image: "/images/front.jpg"

 ---

-# Data science portfolio by Jose Ortigosa Ferris

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 A separate category is for separate projects.